 The Catholic Church will not be carrying out virtual solemnisations, citing the “importance of the physical interaction of the persons celebrating our sacraments”.

-Couples who want the Catholic Church to solemnise their marriages will have to do so in person after the circuit breaker measures end on 1 June 2020.
-Social distancing measures will be observed during the solemnisation.
+Couples who want the Catholic Church to solemnise their marriages will have to do so in person.
+Safe distancing measures, as described above, are to be observed during the solemnisation.

 As the world battles COVID-19, you may not be able to wait until the pandemic ends before getting married.
 In the meantime, the implemented virtual arrangements for couples to tie the knot online should help you complete your marriage while still complying with safe distancing rules.